Educate your community: 3 use of force core values for police

-There is no consistency or standards in law enforcement regarding use of force techniques.
+There is no consistency or standards in law enforcement regarding use-of-force techniques.
 Every agency is different.
 Every situation is unique.
-Just take a look at the comments section of a use of force video posted on PoliceOne to see the differing of opinions regarding what type of force is used in a particular situation.
+Just take a look at the comments section of any use-of-force video posted on PoliceOne to see the differing of opinions regarding what type of force is used in a particular situation.

-Realizing that we will never all agree on what type of force should be used, I created a list of three values that I’m referring to as the gospel of use of force.
+Realizing that we will never all agree on what type of force should be used, I created a list of three values I refer to as the gospel of use of force.
 If police departments develop a practice of communicating and educating citizens and the community about these three core values, I believe we will see an enhancement of neighbor relationships, help change some perceptions of the law enforcement profession and improve overall public trust.

 In terms of the priorities of life, the safety of officers is above that of a suspect who is attempting to harm people regardless if they are unarmed or mentally ill.
 Does this mean that we shouldn’t try to de-escalate situations involving unarmed or the mentally ill?
 Absolutely not.
 We have a duty to de-escalate these situations, but we should not put their safety before ours.

 It is incumbent on us to communicate this to citizens to help them understand why we don’t charge into a room where a person who may be experiencing a mental health crisis is alone and armed with a weapon or why we run towards gunfire when others are running away.